Skip to content

 6. Percentage or number of women board members?

-2 - The company reports it has two women board members in its Board of ten members.
+3 - The company reports that it has three women on its board of nine members.

 • Y